iegorch86/gooseos/README.md

 ```
 ## Why a Canada Goose?

-GooseOS is proudly Canadian-built, so the mascot had to be a Canada goose.
+The GooseOS mascot is a Canada goose — affectionately known across the internet as the **cobra chicken**.
 Across Canada, they're affectionately known as **cobra chickens**—famous for confidently claiming sidewalks, parks, parking lots, and occasionally your personal space.
 Like the mascot, GooseOS aims to be reliable, resilient, and not easily pushed around.
 No geese were annoyed during the build process.